NicholasAntoniadesEngineer/line-following-robot/readme.md

    - Flash the firmware onto the STM32 microcontroller.

 5. **Test the Car**: Place the car on a track and observe its line-following behavior.

-## Documentation

-- Refer to the `docs/` directory for detailed documentation on the project setup, code structure, and troubleshooting.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Acknowledgments

-- Special thanks to the contributors and the open-source community for their support and resources.